Diocese of Amiens: Cathedral and churches

-The cathedral (13th century) is an admirable Gothic monument, and was made the subject of careful study by John Ruskin in his Bible of Amiens.
+The cathedral (13th century) is a Gothic building.
+It was the subject of careful study by John Ruskin in his Bible of Amiens.
 The nave of this cathedral is considered a type of the ideal Gothic.

 Cathedral Chapter

 The Cathedral of Notre Dame d'Amiens was served by a Chapter composed of eight dignities and forty-six Canons.
 The dignities were: the Dean, the Provost, the Chancellor, the Archdeacon of Amiens, the Archdeacon of Ponthieu, the Cantor, the Master of the Schola, and the Penitentiary.
 The Dean was elected by the Chapter.

 Churches

 The city of Amiens also had a Collegiate Church of Saint-Firmin, whose Chapter was composed of a Dean and six prebendaries.
 All were elected by the Chapter and installed by the bishop.
 Saint-Nicolas-au-Cloître d'Amiens also had a Chapter, composed of a Dean and eight prebendaries, all elected by the Chapter and installed by the bishop.

 The church of St. Acheul, near Amiens, and formerly its cathedral, was, in the 19th century, the home of a major Jesuit novitiate.
 The beautiful churches of St. Ricquier and Corbie perpetuate the memory of the great Benedictine abbeys and homes of learning founded in these places in 570 and 662.

 In 859 the Normans invaded the valley of the Somme, and sacked the abbey of Saint-Riquier.
 They pillaged Amiens and held it for more than a year, until the city was ransomed by Charles the Bald.